 If the PCC Access Permissions allow publication of the CAB User’s XUI to the added contact’s XUI, the CAB Server SHALL send the fragment using SIP MESSAGE [RFC 3428] method as described below:

-The CAB Server SIP MESSAGE request SHALL be constructed and sent according to SIP/IP Core [OMA XDM Core] using the following steps:
+The CAB Server SIP MESSAGE request SHALL be constructed and sent according to SIP/IP Core [XDM Core] using the following steps:

 Set the Request-URI of the SIP MESSAGE with the value of the recipient’s XUI (i.e. the value of added-XUI).